 Portrait of an American Indian Girl of Ballston Springs, New York

-Inscribed at lower center outside image in brown ink: "Sauvage de Balston[sic] Spring."
+Inscribed at lower center in brown ink: "Sauvage de Balston[sic] Spring.
+1807.
+Juillet."

-This is a portrait of a sitting Indian girl.
-It has been suggested that she is a Mohawk but, judging from the baron's memoires, she might be a Stockbridge Indian.
-Another portrait, dated 1807, showing the girl in a full-length seated pose is also in the Society's collection.
+This is a portrait of a sitting Indian girl. it has been suggested that she is a Mohawk but, judging from the baron's memoires, she might be a Stockbridge Indian.
+Her earrings, her typically Iroquis moccasins and her physiognomy all suggest that she is an Indian.
+Such a stiff hat, however, often with a silver band, was much in favor at Onondaga later in the century.
+Another portrait, showing the girl's head and face is also in the Society's collection.

 De Neuville family, France; E. De Vries, Paris, 1928; Columbia University Press Book Store, NYC, 1929; Old Print Shop, NYC, 1953